Street Fighter II: The Animated Movie: Plot

 Bison, however, follows Guile and confronts them.
 He sets the hypnotized Ken on Ryu, who initially refuses to fight back.
-Honda battles Balrog while Guile faces Bison and is severely beaten, though Bison spares his life as a final insult.
-As Ryu prepares to retaliate against Ken, memories of their past wreak havoc on Ken's mind and he manages to break free of Bison's mind control.
-The enraged Bison unleashes his Psycho Power upon Ken and casts him afar before turning his attention to Ryu, who fights Bison with very little success.
+Honda battles Balrog while Guile faces Bison and is severely beaten, though Bison spares his life as an insult.
+As Ryu prepares to retaliate against Ken, memories of their past enable him to break free from Bison's mind control.
+The enraged Bison unleashes his Psycho Power upon Ken before turning his attention to Ryu, who fights him with very little success.
 Ken uses his master's Ki teachings to mend his body and joins the fight.
-With their combined forces, Ryu and Ken eventually pummel Bison into submission and hurl a joint Hadouken at him, apparently destroying him.
-Honda defeats Balrog and rescues both Guile and Balrog.
-Shortly afterwards, the United States Military locate and destroy the entrance to Bison's base, presumably arresting all of Bison's subordinates and bringing Shadowlaw down.
+Together, Ryu and Ken defeat Bison, apparently destroying him.
+Honda defeats Balrog and rescues Guile.
+Shortly afterwards, the United States Military locates and destroys the entrance to Bison's base, presumably arresting all of Bison's subordinates and bringing down Shadowlaw.

-Chun-Li makes a full recovery and reunites with Guile in the hospital, informing him that their mission was a success.
-Elsewhere, Ryu and Ken part ways once again and Ryu begins his journey anew.
-However, he is ambushed from behind by a huge truck, with the driver revealed to be Bison, who survived the battle.
-The film closes as Ryu leaps towards the truck to fight Bison again.
+Chun-Li recovers and reunites with Guile in the hospital, informing him that their mission was a success.
+Elsewhere, Ryu and Ken part ways once more and Ryu begins his journey anew.
+However, he is ambushed by a truck whose driver is revealed to be Bison, who survived the battle.
+Ryu leaps towards the truck to fight Bison again.

-A post-credits message promotes a Japan Spring 1995 release for the Street Fighter live-action film, starring Jean-Claude Van Damme and the late legendary Raul Julia.